-This unit investigates the many roles and everyday influences of food.
+In this unit students investigate the many roles and everyday influences of food.
 Area of Study 1 explores the science of food: our physical need for it and how it nourishes and sometimes harms our bodies.
-Students investigate the physiology of eating and appreciating food, and the microbiology of digestion.
-They also investigate the functional properties of food and the changes that occur during food preparation and cooking.
-They analyse the scientific rationale behind the Australian Dietary Guidelines and the Australian Guide to Healthy Eating (see www.eatforhealth.gov.au) and develop their understanding of diverse nutrient requirements.
+Students investigate the science of food appreciation, the physiology of eating and digestion, and the role of diet on gut health.
+They analyse the scientific evidence, including nutritional rationale, behind the healthy eating recommendations of the Australian Dietary Guidelines and the Australian Guide to Healthy Eating (see www.eatforhealth.gov.au), and develop their understanding of diverse nutrient requirements.